ying-tang/help-documentation/_gettingstarted/Cloud_Images_Provided_by_IBM.md

 ## **4. Create VM instances using uploaded images**

 #### **4.1 Create VM instance using OpenStack Dashboard**

-1. Login to IBM Blue Box Cloud OpenStack dashboard.
+1. Log in to IBM Blue Box Cloud OpenStack dashboard.

-2. Expand the Project and Compute sections in the navigation area and select Images.
+2. Expand the **Project** and **Compute** sections in the navigation area, and select **Images**.
 The dashboard shows the images that have been uploaded to OpenStack Glance repository and made available for this project.

 3. Select an image and click **Launch**.